 Because patterns and behaviors in bishops’ systems of operations have led to clergy sexual abuse metastasizing in the Catholic Church, Pearson said we need to discard simplistic external remedies.
 These include opening the priesthood to married men, allowing women into the priesthood, and relaxing restrictions on homosexuals in the priesthood.
 Such external remedies, she explained, are often weaponized to make larger political or ideological statements.
 While Pearson said she agrees those are important conversations to have in the Church, these limited remedies create false lines of division that do not address the culture of the institution.
 And it’s a culture deeply rooted in patterns and practices reproduced throughout the clerical system that has led to the suffering of so many people, she notes.

 Her documentary film, first screened in May, 2022 in conjunction with the Harvard Divinity School and Nate’s Mission, has not yet been released to the general public.
-However, you can listen to the audio of the documentary which will be aired for the first time on TheAngryCatholic.com’s podcast on August 27.
+However, you can listen to the audio of the documentary to air for the first time on TheAngryCatholic.com’s podcast on August 27.
 [Available on most podcast platforms]

 While we await to hear in her documentary how she fleshes out her thesis and identifies specific patterns and practices that are the root cause of this phenomena, we can look to our own Diocese of Buffalo for specific examples.
 Yes, documents, whistleblowers and a state attorney general investigation certainly have revealed a unique form of sexual violence that our diocesan leaders enabled and then concealed from the public through a variety of ways and means.
 We read with horror the state lawsuit detailing how that violence was manufactured and reproduced under the watchful gaze of our bishops and their clerical executives, literally over generations.